Identical Particles in Quantum Mechanics: Against the Received View: Introduction

-Does this mean that the account is filled with a collection of entities of a previously unknown kind, namely entities that lack individuality and identity?
-Entities that are completely indistinguishable from each other, and to which the notion of identity does not apply, so that each of them cannot even be said to be identical to itself?
-In order to discuss such putative objects in a consistent way we should employ a logic reflecting the rules of a non-standard set theory, since in standard (ZF) set theory each member of a set automatically has its own identity (namely the property represented by the singleton set of which it is the sole member).
-Going this way seems an extraordinary and highly artificial measure.
-After all, there is nothing mysterious or unsatisfactory in the usual descriptions of situations of the bank account type: for this, both bankers and clients only need standard logic and standard set theory.
-Common-sense dictates that there \emph{are no} constituent parts of the total buying power of a bank account.
-It is usually true that it is possible to withdraw only discrete sums of money from bank accounts, for example integer numbers of euro cents.
-But as we already have seen this does not imply that there were individual cents in my account.
+Does this mean that we should think that the euros in the account are entities of a previously unknown kind, namely entities that lack individuality?
+Entities that are fundamentally indistinguishable from each other, and to which the notion of identity does not apply?
+In order to consistently discuss such putative identity-less objects we should change the usual logic and mathematics that we use.
+Indeed, in standard set theory each member of a set automatically has its own identity (namely the property represented by the singleton set of which it is the sole member).
+However, introducing non-standard set theory in order to discuss bank accounts seems an extravagant decision.
+After all, there is nothing mysterious or unsatisfactory in the usual description of situations of the bank account type: both bankers and clients only need standard logic and set theory.
+Common-sense simply dictates that there \emph{are no} independently existing parts of the total buying power of a bank account.

-It is true that under certain conditions amounts of money may acquire an identity.
-Different withdrawn amounts can be told apart if they land in different bank accounts, and similarly flows of money can sometimes be followed over time.
-In a scenario in which a collection of bank accounts can each contain only $1$ or $0$ euro, euros can be identified individually by the account they are in (see \citep{die4}, also for comparison with the quantum case).
-This is not because we are here facing objects that are generally without identity but now suddenly obtain an identity.
-There are no euros independent of accounts in these cases---there are only accounts, identifiable by their account numbers, and possessing definite values.
+It is true that under certain conditions amounts of money may be said to acquire an identity.
+Withdrawn amounts can be told apart after they have landed in different, previously empty, bank accounts, and similarly flows of money may sometimes be traced over time.
+In a scenario in which a collection of bank accounts can each contain only either $1$ or $0$ euro, one might maintain that the euros can be identified individually by the account they are in (see \citep{die4}, also for comparison with the quantum case).
+This is because the euros ``occupy different states'', namely different accounts, identifiable by their account numbers, owners, etc.